 These are just three examples of the infinite ways in which Bennett Day Upper School's modular schedule could be adapted to meet the needs of any number of talented students.
 We believe that when each student is allowed to live their individual passions, the entire community is lifted even higher.

-Find out more about Bennett Day Upper School's innovative program by attending an Information Session!
+Find out more about Bennett Day Upper School's innovative program by attending an Open House!